stefan-hoeck/idris2-ref1/README.md

     readIORef ref

 refNat1 : Nat
-refNat1 =
-  let ref := mkRef 0
-   in callAndSum ref 10 + callAndSum ref 10
+refNat1 = callAndSum (mkRef 0) 10 + callAndSum (mkRef 0) 10

 refNat2 : Nat
 refNat2 =
   let ref := mkRef 0
+   in callAndSum ref 10 + callAndSum ref 10

+refNat3 : Nat
+refNat3 =
-      x   := callAndSum ref 10
+  let x := callAndSum (mkRef 0) 10
    in x + x
 ```

 If you checkout the values of `refNat1` and `refNat2` at the
 REPL (by invoking `:exec printLn refNat1`), you will note
 that they are not the same.
 Obviously, we can't just replace
-`callAndSum ref 10` with the value it evaluates to without
+`mkRef 0` with the value it evaluates to without
 changing a program's behavior.
 The reason for this is that
-`callAndSum` reads and updates a mutable variable, thus
+`callAndSum` reads and updates a mutable variable thus
-changing its behavior with every new invocation.
+changing its behavior whenever it is invoked several times with
+the same mutable variable.
 This is
 the opposite of referential transparency, and if the compiler
 decided to convert `refNat1` to the form of `refNat2` as an
 optimization, we would start to see different behavior probably
 depending on the optimization level set at the compiler.

+Note, however, that `refNat3` evaluates to the same value as
+`refNat1`, and that's actually what this library is all about:
+If we keep a mutable reference local to a computation, that is,
+we create it and read and write to it as part of an isolate computation
+without letting it leak out, that computation is still referentially
+transparent, because the usage of a mutable reference is not
+observable from the outside.
+The problem with `refNat2` is
+that we pass *the same reference* around, so that it can freely be
+mutated during or between function calls.
+This makes the result
+of a function invocation dependent on the reference's current state,
+and that's what's breaking referential transparency.

+To recap: In the examples above `callAndSum (mkRef 0) 10` is a
+referentially transparent expression, while `callAndSum ref 10` is
+not.

 ### But what about `IO`?